mfranzil/rssfeedgenerator/README.md

 ## Installation

-Using a virtual enviroment of one's choice is recommended.
-First install the dependencies:
+Using any virtual enviroment is recommended.
+This project was developed using `miniforge 4.12.0` and `python 3.9.7` on macOS Monterey `12.3.1`.
+Please take note that `python 3.10` or later is not currently (2022-05-07) supported on Azure Functions.

+To get started, first install the dependencies.

 ```bash
 pip install -r requirements.txt